Are You Ready for Your HDR Delivery?

 This image shows the SDR gamma curve and the overlaid logarithmic HLG curve.
 An SDR TV will interpret this signal as standard, but an HLG-enabled TV will show the higher linear light value as extra brightness on the screen.

 In addition to these three formats, another newer one is HDR10+.
 This was announced by Samsung and Amazon in 2017 and is an open standard.
 The main advantage of HDR10+ is it features dynamic metadata, which means there is no compromise when viewing the darkest or the brightest scenes.
 In addition, HDR10+ is backward-compatible with devices that use HDR10 encoders.
-While this Samsung format is ostensibly royalty-free, some industry insiders have expressed concerns, but despite this, support seems to
+While this Samsung format is ostensibly royalty-free, some industry insiders have expressed concerns, but despite this, support seems to growing.
+Samsung, Panasonic, and 20th Century Fox are part of an HDR10+ Alliance, while HDR10+ content is offered by Amazon Video.
+Warner Bros and Panasonic Ultra HD Blu-ray players also support the HDR10+ standard.

 Finally, SL-HDR1 is another HDR standard that was jointly developed as a proprietary technology by STMicroelectronics, Philips International B.V., and Technicolor R&D France.
-Its main advantage is that it uses both static and dynamic metadata and is fully
+Its main advantage is that it uses both static and dynamic metadata and is fully backwards-compatible with SDR TVs and networks, giving it an edge with broadcasters.
+This means that a reconstructed HDR signal from a SDR video stream can be delivered using existing distribution networks and services.

 BBC / NHK